 Raisin' up an alternate party to donkey boys and elephant men ain't been done proper since 1860: Teddy Roosevelt propping up Progressives before getting shot and his legacy being hijacked by tired, corrupt liberals, George Wallace nearly throwing the race into the House back in '68 a'fore... go figure!... getting shot.
 Nader, firing off a lone gunman bullet of his own to elect George III and crash our economy by taking a needle to Clinton’s high-tech bubble balloon.
 Perot rounded up near twenty percent of the popular vote his first time out (avoiding victory and certain martyrdom by showing himself so crazy that the very lead in any assassin's bullet would have turned to soft, runny gold out'n the fear!).

 "This is not about me running for President," Bro' Ross protested, "the last thing I want is for this thing to be about me."
 But, of course, it was... even crazy as Perot turned out to be.
-Without ol' Bat-ears (and, of course, his money), Reform sunk like a uranium rat pellet, leaving the Washington barnyard dirty as ever: China Gore and George III posturing as to who was the more outside outsider in Y2K and, after the financial meltdown, the humiliation of the crawling, cringing Obama years and the casino guy’s regime that has, so far, avoided nuclear war only by dint of his policies being so un-understandable to the rest of the world that nobody knows quite where to turn… well how can a decent or even semi-decent fellow like myself not take the plunge?
+Without ol' Bat-ears (and, of course, his money), Reform sunk like a uranium rat pellet, leaving the Washington barnyard dirty as ever: China Gore and George III posturing as to who was the more outside outsider in Y2K and, after the financial meltdown, the humiliation of the crawling, cringing Obama years and the casino guy’s strange regime that avoided nuclear war only by dint of his groveling at the feet of Moscow with policies being so un-understandable to the rest of the world and, after that, a back-to-the-future take-a-nap government as is making us relive 2013 all over again (or is it 1963?)… well how can a decent or even semi-decent fellow like myself not take the plunge?

 (Still not convinced?
-Waitin' for Silverado Neal Bush versus Roger Clinton in 2024?
+Waitin' for Silverado Neal Bush or Donald Junior versus either Roger Clinton or Hunter Biden in 2028?
 I ain’t!)